 A lot of choices for your music in one eclectic drummer!

-I played drums on about 200 recordings (many dozens in my studio) in a lot of musical styles
+I played drums on more than 200 recordings (many dozens in my studio) in a lot of musical styles

 I like to record drums in my studio because it gives me the chance to put extra attention on selecting the right equipment, record a good sound, experimenting different solutions etc etc